-Not at all, you can as well use its leaves to make tea.
-Alternatively, you can add in salads.
-Without a doubt, there is every reason to grow the bee balm, right?
+For instance, you can also use its leaves to make tea.
+Alternatively, you can add it to salads.
+Without a doubt, there is every reason to grow bee balm.
 So, how do you go about it?

 How to Grow Bee Balm

-Whether it is springtime or fall season, there is nothing to hold you back from growing bee balm.
-Why?
-Both conditions are favorable for this plant.
-So, let get a step by step guide.
+Whether it is springtime or fall, there is nothing to hold you back from growing bee balm, because both conditions are favorable for this plant.

-Get rid of any weed in the garden.
-For your better option use a good lawnmower.
-You can follow the guide from tools diary.
-Next, prepare beds and add compost in the soil.
-To ensure that the plant doesn’t develop mildew, allow a spacing of 18-24” between the plants.
-It is of importance to plant it in rich soil with good draining capability.
+Next, prepare the beds and add compost to the soil.
+To ensure that the plant doesn’t develop mildew, allow a spacing of 18–24” between the plants.
+It is of utmost importance to plant bee balm in rich soil with good draining capabilities.

 Care and Maintenance

-There is little maintenance necessary for this bee balm.
-So, don’t worry about care.
-In July all the way to summer, the plant will begin to blossom.
+There is little maintenance necessary for this plant.
+So don’t worry too much about care.
+Beginning in July, all the way through the rest of the summer, the plant will begin to blossom.

 If you notice that the plants are spreading too much and overlapping, carefully divide them as you pull out any new sprouts.
-However, overlapping mostly happens after growing the plant for 2 to 3 years.
+Overlapping mostly only happens after growing the plant for at least two to three years though.

 How to Harvest Bee Balm

 You can confirm if they are completely dry by trying to crush them.
-If they are, they should crush effectively.
+If they are fully dry, they should crush effectively.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.